tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 If enable_cross_domain_tracking option is enabled and respect_consent_mode is false or respect_consent_mode is true and analytics_storage is granted, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.
 When a user clicks on a cross-domain link, the event listener sends a get_user_data request to the Nameless Analytics Server-Side client tag.

-The Nameless Analytics Server-Side client tag responds with the two cookie values and the JavaScript event listener decorates the URL with a parameter named na_id.
+The Nameless Analytics Server-Side client tag responds with the two cookie values and the JavaScript event listener decorates the URL with a parameter named na_id, that is the actual session_id.

 After that, the user is redirected to the destination website.

 When the user lands on the destination website and a page_view event is triggered, the Nameless Analytics Client-Side tracker tag checks if there is a na_id parameter in the URL.
 If it is present, the hit will contain a cross_domain_id parameter.